mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_is_rhinocommon.md

 During 2011, Grasshopper was rewritten to be based on RhinoCommon.
 This was a big project and took some time to complete, but once done it provided performance improvements and better memory management.
 This has also been a step toward being able to run Grasshopper on Rhino for Mac!

-Grasshopper will maintain a special build of RhinoCommon to allow it to continue to run on Rhino 4.
-Because Grasshopper needs to run on Rhino 4, there will still be some dependencies in Grasshopper on the older Rhino.NET SDK.

 The [Python]({{ site.baseurl }}/guides/rhinopython) script engine is entirely based on RhinoCommon.
 All python scripts directly use RhinoCommon to work with Rhino.
 Typically if something in RhinoCommon is difficult to write a python script for, then the RhinoCommon SDK needs to be fixed in that area.

 ## And the Rhino.NET SDK?